HMS Barrosa (1812): War of 1812

 On 11 November Barrosa arrived at Halifax as escort to a convoy from Bermuda.
 She then sailed on to Portsmouth, where she arrived on 27 January 1814.
 She sailed from Portsmouth on 13 April, escorting a convoy to the West Indies.

 Shirreff was invalided home in July 1814.
 In August 1814 Captain John Maxwell replaced Shirreff.
 Maxwell's replacement, in about a month, was Captain William McCulloch, of Venerable.

 On 29 September McCullough reported the capture of the American letter of marque schooner Engineer, of eight guns and 35 men, and Friends, a schooner of 115 tons and 8 men bound from St. Augustine's to St. Bartholomew's.
 On 1 October Barrosa arrived at Barbados with a letter of marque schooner that was carrying 900 barrels of flour and that Barrosa had recently captured.

 On 13 November Barrosa captured the schooner Clio, of six men and 96 tons (bm).
 The next day Barrosa captured the 1-gun schooner High Flyer, of 17 men and 135 tons (bm).

 On 26 December 1814 Barrosa and HMS Barbadoes captured the schooner Gallant Hull, of 10 men and 79 tons (bm).

 Barrosa returned to Portsmouth on 11 September 1815 from the West Indies.
 She then went into ordinary.

 Post-war

-Barrosa was fitted at as a slop ship between August and September 1823.
+Barrosa was fitted as a slop ship between August and September 1823.
 She then became a receiving ship and ordnance depot until 1833.